How to Address a Letter

 Advertisement

-Now that you've addressed your letter, it's time to buy a postage stamp.
+Now that you've addressed your letter to the correct person, it's time to buy a postage stamp.
 The amount of postage you'll need depends on the size, weight and destination of your letter.
 You can calculate your postage cost here.

 And here are the different ways you can buy a postage stamp: